 We will use personal data provided as part of an application for studies using CPRD data, both to arrange, support, and control use of that information under contract or licence and to vet applications for access to CPRD and related data (particularly CVs and past experience for chief and principal investigators).
 Please look here for more information about your legal rights and how to complain to the Information Commissioner’s Office.

-Applicants wishing to submit a Feasibility Study must first contact firstname.lastname@example.org to discuss the study prior to submitting an application.
-Feasibility study applications must be submitted to the RDG Secretariat using the Feasibility Studies Application Form.
-Applications will not be accepted in any other format.
-In addition, a brief curriculum vitae (CV) and conflict of interest statement for each researcher named on the application should be included.
+Applicants wishing to submit a Feasibility Study must first contact email@example.com to discuss the study prior to submitting an application.
+Feasibility study applications must be submitted to CPRD via the Electronic Research Applications Portal (eRAP) at www.erap.cprd.com, following the guidance provided below.